 Some of the leading researchers and practitioners on developing growth mindset in a classroom, believes that strategies should be ‘stealthy’.
 If students are aware that they are undergoing an ‘intervention’ then it will impact on how they behave and respond.
 This is known as The Hawthorne Effect.

 They state that “stealthy approaches don’t feel controlling and don’t stigmatize students as in need of help, which are factors that could do more harm than good”.
-Examples that they sight of stealthy interventions include getting the students to generate the intervention themselves (i.e. writing to younger students to tell them why the brain can grow”).
+Cited examples of stealthy interventions include getting the students to generate the intervention themselves (i.e. writing to younger students to tell them why the brain can grow”).
 This is one of the reasons I have stopped using the term ‘Growth Mindset’ when working with young students.

 growth mindset for teachers

-A research paper posed a question to teachers – one of your students gets a low mark in their exam (65%).
-What do you think of this student’s ability and how would respond?
+A research paper posed a question to teachers: one of your students gets a low mark in their exam (65%) - what do you think of this student’s ability, and how would you respond?
 Those with a fixed mindset took this as evidence that the student did not have a talent for maths and were more likely to respond with a ‘comfort focus’ (along the lines of ‘it’s ok, not everyone is good a maths, don’t feel bad about it, I’ll give you easier questions to answer to make you feel less stressed’).
 Teachers with a growth mindset believed it was too early to make a judgement on the child’s maths ability and were more likely to offer ‘strategy focus’ which included tips on how to get better and setting them challenging questions.

 This appears to contrast with a recent study that found teaching teachers about Growth Mindset had little impact on student performance.
 As always, the devil is in the detail.
 In this study, teachers received a course only consisting of ‘two half days of instructions’.
 The DfE recommend that for CPD to be successful, a key factor must be that it is sustained over a period of time, which ‘includes opportunities for experimentation, reflection, feedback and evaluation’.
 When it comes to professional development on any topic – it takes time.
 Lip service gets little results.